zx-2003/ip/docs/README.md

 Bird is a task managing chatbot for your daily needs, you can create tasks, mark them and delete them as well.
 In addition, you can see which tasks are due.

+# Getting started

+Requirements: You need to have Java 17 and above
+You can download the Bird jar from here [Download Bird.jar](birdBot.jar)

 ## Commands